 Activities you can enjoy here include golf, cycling and fishing.
 Fishing is particularly celebrated because of the variety and quantity of fish that you can catch.

 The seafood of Miyako Island is extremely famous, including its sashimi.
-The island's tradition is to eat sashimi with hot "island pepper" in the soy sauce.
+The island's tradition is to eat sashimi with hot "shima pepper" in the soy sauce.

 * The information on this page may be subject to change due to COVID-19.